onlyfanfuriks/simple-reg-cleaner/README.md

 * No built-in support for detailed reports yet.
 * No notification system for cleanup events.
 * Lacks OS signal handling for graceful shutdowns.
-* Lack of support for regular expressions for repository names.
 * Deleting tags containing shared layers is not prevented.

 ## Introduction